Define basal metabolic rate

 Define basal metabolic rate explained

-The human body burns calories in any case – even if it is in an idle state.
+The human body burns calories in any case - even if it is in an idle state.
 BMR means that the body burns calories to maintain bodily functions.
-Even if you are not doing anything or while you sleep.
+Also if you are not doing anything or while you sleep.

 To do so the body requires a specific amount of calories.
-The only way to keep the primary duties of the body – function of the organs, breathing, metabolism, circulation – maintained.
+The only way to keep the primary duties of the body - function of the organs, breathing, metabolism, circulation - maintained.
 So if you do not eat enough, you run the risk that your body fails the service.
-The basal metabolic rate plays a very crucial role for the energy needs of the people.
+The basal metabolic rate plays a very crucial role in the energy needs of the people.
 The second pillar is the use of calories what you need for your activities.
 The calorie used determines mainly the physical activity.
-In adults with easy physical activities, the basal metabolic rate reaches a value between 60 and 70 percent – as measured by the total energy required.
+In adults with easy physical activities, the basal metabolic rate reaches a value between 60 and 70 percent - as measured by the total energy required.

 Define basal metabolic rate - a closer look

 The calorie requirement varies: it is firstly depending on weight and size, and secondly by age and sex, and body composition.
 The higher the weight and size of a human being are, the higher is also the metabolically active tissue.
 Not only that: the body surface, which means a higher expenditure of energy to regulate body temperature rises the same time.